-Mental health core courses, practicum and field experience 42
+Mental health core courses, practicum and field experience .
+42

-Counseling electives and concentrations
+SOPC electives and concentrations .18

-Exit Portfolio
+Exit Portfolio non-c redit

-Total
+Total .
+60

 Elective Concentrations

 The core program provides the academic preparation for mental health counseling licensure.
 Students may choose one or two concentrations to earn additional credentials and knowledge, but also have the option to take a blend of elective courses without completing a concentration.
 The entire program of study may not exceed 60 credits.